tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 - don't over apologize.
 - You can't reason someone out of something they didn't reason themselves into
 - don't try to get everyone to like you.
 Confront the people who need confronting
-- if you want to improve, be content to be thought foolish and stupid
+- if you want to improve, be content to be thought foolish
 - living well is the best revenge.

 ## on happiness